Camora0/Wasteland-Reborn/README.md

 # Wasteland Reborn

-For help or discussion of Wasteland Reborn please join our discord - https://discord.gg/kg3CEkfu2t
+For help or discussion of Wasteland Reborn, please join our discord - https://discord.gg/kg3CEkfu2t

 ## Summary

 A full, bottom up redesign of Fallout 4.
 Over 650 handpicked mods to transform Fallout 4 into the game it could have been.
 A whole new leveling system, new quests and locations, and hundreds of new weapons and armors to bring the design of Fallout 3 and New Vegas into the Commonwealth.

 ## Installation